arighi/virtme-ng/README.md

 * You need a statically linked `busybox` binary somewhere in your path.
 * You need Python 3.3.
-* You need a functional qemu.
-    * qemu 1.4 is too old -- its virtfs implementation has a showstopping bug.
-(I haven't tested 1.5, but 1.6 is okay.)
 * Some versions of Ubuntu have very odd defaults for the symlink called qemu.
 Try `update-alternatives --config qemu` if your boot hangs.
+* QEMU 1.6 or higher is recommended.
+QEMU 1.4 and 1.5 are supported using a rather ugly kludge.

-Virtme does not (yet) support modular virtio or 9p, so you can't use your distro kernel.
+virtme-runkernel does not (yet) support modular virtio or 9p, so you can't use your distro kernel.  (virtme-mkinitramfs does, but there's no easy UI.)
 Fixing this is a high priority.

 Once you have such a kernel, run: